 united basic economy seat

-The price will vary by flight, but those rates are about average.
+The price will vary from flight to flight, but those rates are about average.
 Expect to pay $10 to $20 per seat.
 But keep in mind: That's a per-segment cost.
 So you'll have to pay double for a round-trip flight – and even more if your flight isn't nonstop.

 If you want to make sure you get a certain seat, you're better off paying for an assignment right away.
 Not only will the number of available seats shrink as your departure approaches, but the price for a seat will likely increase, too.
 No matter what, you won't be able to upgrade from basic economy to an economy plus or first class seat.